yvesago/parseacl/README.md

-For the use of an optional config module, watch config-ex.js
+For the use of an optional config module, watch  example/config-ex.js

+## See Also

+ [viewacl](https://github.com/yvesago/viewacl) - A Meteor JS web viewer

 ## Licence